ci2131a/Python/Intro/README.md

 ## Intro to Python

 Find files containing exercises on fundamental topics of Python.

+The Python software is a type of programming language.

+For more information on the Python programming language check out their [documents](https://www.python.org/doc/).

 ### Basics